UK Virus Toll Over 40,000, With 10,000 Care Homes Deaths - UrduPoint

 The ONS figures include deaths where COVID-19 is suspected or mentioned on the death certificate.

-The government's official rolling tally, which was 34,796 as of Monday, is lower because it only records deaths after positive tests.
+The government's official rolling tally, which was 34,796 as of Monday, only records deaths after positive tests.

 Either way, Britain is the worst-hit country in Europe, and the government has been criticised heavily for its response to the outbreak.